This is the multi-page printable view of this section. Click here to print.

 Caution

-Snapshots are charged based on the size of the original Block Storage, so please delete unnecessary snapshots.
+Snapshots are billed based on the size of the original Block Storage, so please delete any unnecessary snapshots.

 Reference